jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Theme plugins
 ^^^^^^^^^^^^^

-A theme is a JupyterLab plugin that uses a ``ThemeManager`` and can be loaded and unloaded dynamically.
+A theme is an application plugin that requires the ``ThemeManager`` service and can be loaded and unloaded dynamically.
 The package must include all static assets that are referenced by ``url()`` in its CSS files.
 Local URLs can be used to reference files relative to the location of the referring sibling CSS files.
 For example ``url('images/foo.png')`` or